Driving in New York State

 As used in this section, the term "resident" shall mean domiciliary, that is, one who lives in this state with the intention of making it a fixed and permanent abode.
 It shall be presumptive evidence that a person who maintains a place of abode in this state for a period of at least ninety days is a resident of this state.

 If I am a student studying in New York do I need a New York State driver license?

 Students from other states or from other nations who attend school in New York State are normally not considered NYS residents.

 If I am visiting New York from another country do I need New York State driver license?

-- 1. You can’t drive in New York if you are under the age of 16.
-If you have a learner permit or a driver license from another state, you are not exempt from this rule.
+- 1. Even if you have a learner permit or a driver license from another state, you are not exempt from this rule.